KornaFilament/filament-excel/readme.md

 - `composer require pxlrbt/filament-excel:3.0`
 - The Action classes were simplified into a single `ExportBulkAction` and `ExportAction` for pages and tables

-### Upgrading to Laravel Excel v4
+### Upgrading to Filament Excel v4

+- `composer require pxlrbt/filament-excel:^4.0`
-Both Laravel Excel 3 and 4 are supported.
-Composer picks v4 automatically if your project meets its requirements (PHP 8.3+, Laravel 12 or 13), otherwise it stays on v3.
-Two things may need changing in your own code:
+- Adds support for [Laravel Excel v4](https://docs.laravel-excel.com/4.x/getting-started/upgrade.html), and with it PHP 8.5.
+Laravel Excel 3 keeps working: Composer picks v4 automatically if your project meets its requirements (PHP 8.3+, Laravel 12 or 13), otherwise it stays on v3.
+If you are on PHP 8.5, Laravel Excel v4 is the only option, since PhpSpreadsheet 1.x does not run on it.

+Two things may need changing in your own code, and only if you have a custom export class:

-- If you set the `$writerType` property directly in a custom export class, use `->withWriterType()` instead.
-The property was renamed to `$exportWriterType` because Laravel Excel v4 now declares a `$writerType` of its own.
+- If you set the `$writerType` property directly, use `->withWriterType()` instead.
+The property was renamed to `$exportWriterType` because Laravel Excel v4 declares a `$writerType` of its own.
-- If you override `query()` in a custom export class, add the return type Laravel Excel v4 requires:
+- If you override `query()`, add the return type Laravel Excel v4 requires:

 ```php
 use Illuminate\Database\Eloquent\Builder as EloquentBuilder;